-Mediterranean Chicken, Mushrooms and Rice is a recipe that you’ll end up memorizing as I bet it will become one of your “go-to” weeknight dishes.
+Mediterranean Chicken and mushrooms is a recipe that you’ll end up memorizing as I bet it will become one of your “go-to” weeknight dishes.

 This used to be one of the dishes I used to make on a regular basis when I was first married.

 As an Amazon Associate I earn from qualifying purchases.

 I don’t remember where the recipe came from, as it wasn’t something my family ever made.
 One evening, when I had family visiting from Canada and England.
 There were 11 of us in total and I just wasn’t used to cooking for that many people.